percona/everest-doc/docs/get-started/quickstart.md

 ```

 !!! note alert alert-primary ""
     Everest will search for the kubeconfig file in the ~/.kube/config pathdirectory.
-If your file is located elsewhere, add the KUBECONFIG environment variable before running the install.sh script: `curl -sfL "https://raw.githubusercontent.com/percona/percona-everest-cli/v0.2.0/install.sh" | KUBECONFIG=<path/to/config/file> bash`
+If your file is located elsewhere, add the KUBECONFIG environment variable before running the install.sh script:

+    ```bash
+    curl -sfL "https://raw.githubusercontent.com/percona/percona-everest-cli/v0.2.0/install.sh" | KUBECONFIG=<path/to/config/file> bash
+    ```